-After the Courthouse fire on March 31, 1884, those Common Pleas court records that survived were copied into 45 books of reconstructed cases, approximately 25,000 pages.
-Two indexes were created, one for the first 19 books and a second for books 20 through 45.
+After the Courthouse fire on March 29th 1884, those Superior Court case records that survived were copied into 20 books of reconstructed cases, approximately 10,100 pages.
+A single index was created.
 For ease of use, the indexes have been separated into 26 files by first letter of the litigants’ surname, then by first letter of the first name.
-In the index example below, the center column has the abbreviation vs. (versus) or Advs. (sued by).
+In the index example below, the center column has the abbreviation vs. (versus) or ads. (sued by).

-Anna Ames et als (and others) are the defendants and City of Cincinnati et als are the plaintiffs suing Anna Ames. (plaintiff: a person who brings a case against another in a court of law).
-The entries for this case that has survived are in book 20 on page 86.
+Richard Ashcraft et al (and another) are the defendants and Chas.
+H. Kellogg is the plaintiff suing Richard Ashcraft, (Plaintiff: a person who brings a case against another in a court of law).
+The entries for this case that have survived are in volume 6 on page 261.

-Businesses or partnership suits are in the last page of each letter index.
-If the business is known as say “A. B. Smith & sons” it will be listed under S. You only need to look in the left-hand column as both Plaintiff and Defendant for every case will be in the left column.
+Businesses or partnership suits index has been grouped together.
+If the business is known as say “A. B. Smith & sons” it will be listed under S. You only need to look in the left-hand column as both Plaintiff and Defendant for every case can be found in the left column.

-After finding your case number located within the name indexes, to obtain copies from the reconstructed case books, please send an email to Jason Alexander at JAlexand@cms.hamilton-co.org stating the litigants’ names and the book number and page number stating that it is from a reconstructed common pleas book before 1884 and that you are seeking any additional documents that we may have on file regarding this case.
+After finding your case number located within the name indexes, to obtain copies from the reconstructed case books, please send an email to Jason Alexander at JAlexand@cms.hamilton-co.org stating the litigants’ names and the book number and page number also stating that it is from a reconstructed Superior Court book prior to 1884 and that you are seeking any additional documents that we may have on file regarding this case.

 Sources: Inventory of the County Archives of Ohio 31 Hamilton County (Cincinnati), WPA, CD 3447.A1 H55 1937 no.31